ur-whitelab/MDCrow/README.md

 1. Copy the `.env.example` file and rename it to `.env`: `cp .env.example .env`
 2. Replace the placeholder values in `.env` with your actual keys

-You can ask MDCrow to conduct molecular dynamics tasks using OpenAI's GPT model
+You can ask MDCrow to conduct molecular dynamics tasks using OpenAI's GPT model.
 ```
 from mdcrow import MDCrow

 agent = MDCrow(model="gpt-3.5-turbo")
 agent.run("Simulate protein 1ZNI at 300 K for 0.1 ps and calculate the RMSD over time.")
 ```
-Note: to distinguish Together models from the rest, you'll need to add "together\" prefix in model flag, such as `agent = MDCrow(model="together/meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo")`
+Note: To distinguish Together models from the rest, you'll need to add the "together\" prefix in the model flag, such as `agent = MDCrow(model="together/meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo")`

 ## LLM Providers
 By default, we support LLMs through OpenAI API.
 However, feel free to use other LLM providers.
 Make sure to install the necessary package for it.
 Here's a list of packages required for alternative LLM providers we support: